 Consistency and structure are essential for creating a discipline strategy for a child with autism.

-When you are consistent with discipline tactics your child will know what to expect when he/she misbehaves.
+When you are consistent with disciplinary tactics, your child will know what to expect when he/she misbehaves.
 Inconsistent discipline tactics may result in confusion and he/she may not understand the consequences behind their actions which may fuel more behavioral issues.

 If you’re struggling with disciplining your child with autism, I encourage you to reach out to therapists and other parents with autistic children to try and find a solution that will work for your child.
 The best thing you can do for your child to show your love and understanding of autism is educating yourself and believing your child is able to change misbehavior and learn from his/her mistakes.